jonathanpmartins/v-money3/README.md

 </script>
 ```

-By default, directives work with `v-model`.
+By default, directives are only compatible with `v-model`.
+It's important to note that using `v-model.number` directly on directives is not supported.
-It is not possible to use `v-model.number` on directives, so, if you need
-to work with floats/integers on directives you need to configure the `number`
+If you need to work with `float` or `integer` on directives, you'll need to manually configure the number modifier.
-modifier manually.

 Using config:
 ```javascipt